Self-Similar One-Dimensional Quasilattices: Self-same quasilattices

 In the previous section, we found that after $s$ successive $\tau$ transformations, the original quasilattice $x_{n}$ (\ref{xn_symmetric}, \ref{xn_asymmetric1}, \ref{xn_asymmetric2}) characterized by parameters $\{q_{0}^{\parallel}, q_{0}^{\perp}\}$ (or $\{\chi_{1}^{\parallel}, \chi_{1}^{\perp}\}$ or $\{\chi_{2}^{\parallel}, \chi_{2}^{\perp}\}$) was transformed to a new quasilattice $x_{n,s}$ (\ref{xn_s_symmetric}, \ref{xn_s_asymmetric1}, \ref{xn_s_asymmetric2}) characterized by new parameters $\{q_{0,s}^{\parallel}, q_{0,s}^{\perp}\}$ (or $\{\chi_{1,s}^{\parallel}, \chi_{1,s}^{\perp}\}$ or $\{\chi_{2,s}^{\parallel}, \chi_{2,s}^{\perp}\}$).
 In order for $x_{n}$ to be $s$-fold self-same, these transformed parameters must be related to the original parameters by an umklaap transformation (\ref{umklaap_symmetric}, \ref{umklaap_asymmetric1}, \ref{umklaap_asymmetric2}).
 This implies that a quasilattice will be $s$-fold self-same with respect to $\tau$ if it is self-similar with respect to $\tau$ and, in addition, its parameters are given by

 for any integers $n_{1}$ and $n_{2}$ (where, again in this section, we are using the notation that superscripts/subscripts $+$ and $-$ stand for $\parallel$ and $\perp$, respectively).

 As it stands, this answer is redundant, because there can be different ordered pairs $\{n_{1},n_{2}\}$ and $\{n_{1}',n_{2}'\}$ of integers for which the above parameters secretly describe the same quasilattice (up to umklaap).
-In order to count the non-redundant self-same crystals, first note that matrix $\tau$ has eigenvalues
+In order to count the non-redundant self-same crystals, first note that, comparing Eqs.~(\ref{self_same}) to Eqs.~(\ref{umklaap_symmetric}, \ref{umklaap_asymmetric}), the umklaap equivalent values of $\vec{q}_{0}$ form a 2D lattice (whose fundamental domain is a parallelogram with edges $\vec{m}_{1}$ and $\vec{m}_{2}$) and the $s$-fold self-same lattices also form a 2D lattice but (relative to the fundamental domain of the umklaap lattice) its fundamental domain is rescaled by $\lambda_{\pm}^{s}/(1-\lambda_{\pm}^{s})$ along the $\hat{e}_{\pm}$ directions, respectively.